MorhafAlshibly/coanda/README.md

 -  cloudflare auth, stop ddos and block out non authenticated members
 -  check indexes are good
--  use null structs in model folders (done for tournaments, rest not done)
 -  use context for limiting request lifetime and for api key
--  tournies still using sq not gq
--  seperate sql tests into dynamic and non dynamic tests
+-  matchmaking tests and cron job tests
--  get team and get team member combined in same request
 -  disable graphql schema checking?
 -  check if parent and child pagination is working as intended for events and mb matchmaiking
+-  use null structs in model folders (done for tournaments, rest not done)
+-  seperate sql tests into dynamic and non dynamic tests
+-  tournies still using sq not gq

 **some things u need:** (outdated)